theatlasroom/tidbits/angular.md

 # Angular
+## Overview
+### Scope and binding
+When you create a data binding in your view to a variable that is available on $scope, angular will create an internal 'watch'.
+Angular will watch the changes in the variable.
+Angular will compare the current value of with the last value returned from the watch to determine if it has been changed.

+* `$watch()`: creates a watch on a variable, takes:
+  - a value function (returns the value to be watched)
+  - a listener
+* `$digest()`: iterates through all watches in the scope object and its child scope objects and checks if any of the watched variables have changed.
+If a variable has changed, the relevant listener function is executed
+* `$apply()`: used to execute some code and then call $scope.$digest() after which updates all watches.

 ## Unit Testing

 ## E2E Testing

 ## Directives

 ### Built in
 * ng-class: dynamically set css classes
 `<elem ng-class="class: condition" />`